catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 * :doc:`/data_sources/ferc1`
 * :ref:`data-ferc714`

-This document outlines all the tasks required to complete the annual update, based on our experience in 2021.
-You can look at :issue:`1255` to see all the commits that went into integrating the 2020 data.
+This document outlines all the tasks required to complete the annual update based on our experience in 2022.

 1. Obtain Fresh Data
 --------------------